stonescenter/track-ml/README.md

          Reconstructed tracks: 74 of 528 tracks

 ```
-Above output shows the scoring per layer for example 48% at first layer with 74 tracks reconstructed of 528 tracks.
+Above output shows the scoring per layer for example 48% with 256 hits matched at first layer, the results are 74 tracks reconstructed of 528 tracks.
+We also write other info like what kind of coordinate, if we use nearest optimization, how many epochs, batch , model name etc.

-The geral accuracy per layer:
+The geral accuracy per layer are:

 ```
 ---Regression Scores---